Gay Travel Asia:

 Prices and Hotels

 We offer five different hotels in Hong Kong, ranging from three to five stars.
 All of the hotels we use are carefully chosen for location, amenities, quality of service, security and value.
-We only use hotels that are gay-owned, gay-managed or gay-friendly.
-We inspect most hotels at least once a year.
-If you have a specific hotel in mind please let us know since we may be able to accommodate you.
+We use only hotels that are LGBT-friendly.

 To see prices and compare hotels please click on the "$" button on the left.
 If you have questions or suggestions about the hotels we use, please email us.